cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Continue GUI Context tests in new series
+ - Excel updates for links - currently fails with no slug
+ - Points:
+  - Setup RSS Feed
+  - Generated Html - need details included and default styled
+  - Related Content
+  - Bracket Code
   - Importing a new Point From Excel gives an unhelpful change message
+ - Look at Canon Canon in the imports - clean up Pointless waymarks and look at logic in the Photo Metadata code
  - Text to Speech:
    - Cancellation
    - in Update Notes
  - In the Conversion Data Entry Control the factory method should probably take the Conversion Function - the issue is that if you set user text and then the conversion function the user value may be unset - probably better than converting when the conversion function is set, or both?
- - Points:
-  - Setup RSS Feed
-  - Generated Html...
-  - Related Content
-  - Map in Front End
- - Integration Testing - Link Saving
+ - Track tags in db so changes can be more quickly detected (long generation time on PointlessWaymarks.com after adding all photos)
+ - Consider pages but no links for excluded tags
  - Integrate Xaml Styler - is the git hook working?
  - Check that items like the Menus and Excluded tags are saved to Json and are restored from Json
  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check